Office of the Executive Vice Chancellor for Academic Affairs

 All courses, faculty listings, and curricular and degree requirements described herein are subject to change or deletion without notice.

 Seminars offer one unit of credit and are graded Pass/Not Pass.
-Enrollment is limited to twenty students per seminar, with preference given to entering freshmen, and up to four seminars may be taken for credit.
+Enrollment is limited to twenty students per seminar, with preference given to entering first-year students, and up to four seminars may be taken for credit.

-Please visit the Freshman Seminar Program website at http://ugseminars.ucsd.edu for a description of seminars currently offered.
-This site also contains useful information, such as enrollment procedures for freshmen with advanced standing, and additional program details.
-Questions about a specific Freshman Seminar should be directed to the department offering the seminar.
+Please visit the First-year Seminar Program website at http://ugseminars.ucsd.edu for a description of seminars currently offered.
+This site also contains useful information, such as enrollment procedures for first-year students with advanced standing, and additional program details.
+Questions about a specific First-year Seminar should be directed to the department offering the seminar.